 My class has been in a weird funk, though, lately.
 Their attendance has been dropping, and their quiz grades are tanking.
 Is it me?
 I've tried using fun videos in class and asking for their suggestions, but nothing seems to fix it.
 When I asked for suggestions, most students said I was doing fine.
 (One said we should do all the reading in class.
 Heh.
 Good luck with that, kid.)
 Oh, well.
 I'll keep at it.

 Anyway, it was so Springy out.
 Recently, it's been COLD.
 Not Iowa cold or anything, but 20 or 30 degrees below the average temp here.
 The crocuses and hyacinths have bloomed, and I was afraid they would freeze, but they seem to be doing alright.
 Trees are blooming all over town.
 My professor, Luisa, says her daughter calls them dandruff trees, though they look more like snowballs to me.
-Portsmouth was pretty, and I'd love to check it out sometime.

 I enjoyed listening to my colleages and other area poets.
 Their work is so inspiring.
 I had to keep my pen in my hand the entire time to jot down ideas for new poems.
 I was a little nervous as I read for some reason.
-I try to get in character like I used to in theater, and it didn't work too well, but I don't think anyone could tell.
+I try to get in character like I used to in theater, and it didn't work too well, but I don't think anyo

 Afterwords, a handful of us went over to a local German restaurant for beer and snacks.
 The pretzels, lunchmeat, liverwurst, pumpernickel bread and spicy mustard were surprisingly satisfying.
 Mushy meat...yum!